meefs/prvhash/README.md

 increase occurs as well).

-While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality while only requiring an initial "conditioning"), the message can be
+While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept virtually any entropy quality while only requiring an initial "conditioning"), the message can be
 sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.

-## Two-Bit PRNG ##
+## Two-Bit PRNG

 This is a "just for fun" example, but it passes 256 MB PractRand threshold.
 You CAN generate pseudo-random numbers by using 2-bit shuffles; moreover, you